ShortcutBreaker: Low-Rank Noisy Bottleneck and Frequency Filtering Block for Multi-Class Unsupervised Anomaly Detection: Method

 Here, $r(\cdot)$ indicate the rank of the input.
 Under the low-rank adaptation module, we have $k < d$, Substituting into Eq.~\eqref{eq9} implies:

 This contradicts Eqs.~\eqref{eq8} that $det(I_{d\times d})$ requires rank=$d$.
 Consequently, no such functions $f$ and $g$ exist.

-\textbf{Property 2} This property emerges from training exclusively on normal samples, during which the learnable \(g\) and \(f\) layers are optimized to specifically enhance the reconstruction of normal patterns.
-This optimization process minimizes adverse effects on the reconstruction fidelity of normal cases, thereby achieving a more favorable trade-off between the reconstruction of normal and abnormal samples.
+\textbf{Property 2} Property 1 prevents the identity mapping of all the inputs; however, our final goal is a favorable score trade-off between normal and abnormal samples.
+The property 2 emerges from training exclusively on normal samples, during which the learnable \(g\) and \(f\) layers are optimized to specifically enhance the reconstruction of normal patterns.
+This optimization process minimizes adverse effects on the reconstruction fidelity of normal cases, thereby enlarging the gap of reconstruction errors between the two types of samples.

-Specifically, we adapt the LoRA framework~\citep{hu2022lora} by implementing Multi-Layer Perceptrons (MLPs) with nonlinear activations to parameterize functions $g$ and $f$, constructing an auto-encoder-like structure.
-As illustrated in Fig.~\ref{fig2_new}, the modules $g$ and $f$ exhibit symmetrical architectures, where $g$ comprises $i$ downsampling blocks (DBs) and $f$ contains $i$ upsampling blocks (UBs).
-Within DBs, the output token count of the $i$-th block is halved relative to the $(i-1)$-th block, while UBs correspondingly double the token count relative to their preceding block.
-Furthermore, we explore integrating feature-level noisy operations via Dropout ~\citep{guo2025dinomaly}, and introduce additional perturbations for better performance.